unclebay143/investorquiz/performance-analysis.md

 ### 2. Mongoose Population Overhead
 - `populate()` operations are expensive
-- Exams API takes longest due to author population
+- Quizzes API takes longest due to author population

 ### 3. No Database Indexing
 - No indexes on frequently queried fields